fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

 API Key for this agent.
-If this key is not set, the extension will not be enabled.
+If this key isn't set, the extension won't be enabled.

 </dd>
 <dt>endpoint</dt>